Project on Government Oversight: Publications

-POGO's reports can be found online here.

-In 2002, POGO, Government Accountability Project, and Public Employees for Environmental Responsibility, co-published the book The Art of Anonymous Activism: Serving the Public while Surviving Public Service.
+In 2002, POGO, Government Accountability Project, and Public Employees for Environmental Responsibility co-published the book The Art of Anonymous Activism: Serving the Public while Surviving Public Service.
 It is described as a "how-to guide" for government employees who wish to expose corruption or misconduct in their organization without endangering their careers.

-In 2009, POGO published The Art of Congressional Oversight: A User's Guide to Doing It Right, which is a guide geared towards congressional staffers.
-POGO published a second edition in 2015.
+In 2009, POGO published The Art of Congressional Oversight: A User's Guide to Doing It Right, which is a guide geared towards congressional staffers; an updated second edition was published in 2015.

-Awards & External Reviews
+Awards

 In 2009, POGO received the Society of Professional Journalists' Sunshine Award for its work uncovering wasteful spending in the Air Force, investigating the Minerals Management Service at the Department of the Interior, and compiling the Federal Contractor Misconduct Database.

 In 2015, POGO received five awards from the Washington, DC, chapter of the Society of Professional Journalists.
 POGO won the Non-breaking News Award for its coverage of issues at the Department of Veterans' Affairs; two Investigative Reporting Awards for its coverage of the revolving door in government and problems at the Department of Justice; the Series award also for its coverage of the revolving door; and the Robert D.G.
 Lewis Watchdog Award also for its coverage of the Department of Justice.

-POGO has been rated at four out of four stars by Charity Navigator, a nonprofits evaluator, since December 1, 2016.